-If a parent has any concerns they should contact their child's Named Person/Head Teacher in the first instance, Louise.Taylor@highland.gov.uk.
+If a parent has any concerns, they should contact their child's Named Person/Head Teacher in the first instance, Kieran.MacInnes@highland.gov.uk.
 Parents of nursery children may wish to contact the head teacher or the Health Visitor team Tel: 01349 781410.

 The school will always endeavour to resolve issues by listening to parents and seeking solutions in partnership.

-Should a situation not be resolved, parents can contact the Area Education and Learning Manager -
+Should a situation not be resolved, parents can contact the Area Care and Learning Manager

-Mhairi MacDonald (Ross, Skye and Lochaber) Fingal Centre Viewfield Road Portree, Skye 01478 613697 mhairi.macdonald3@highland.gov.uk
+Mhairi MacDonald (Ross, Skye and Lochaber) Fingal Centre Viewfield Road Portree, Skye 07918842021 Mhairi.MacDonald3@highland.gov.uk